marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/movealloc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MOVE_ALLOC, moving allocation, allocation, moving

 .. _move_alloc:

-.. index:: MOVE_ALLOC

-.. index:: moving allocation

-.. index:: allocation, moving

 MOVE_ALLOC --- Move allocation from one object to another
 *********************************************************